-A Member who continues employment with the PepsiCo Organization or any Employer after his Normal Retirement Age shall be entitled to a Late Retirement Pension.
-The Member's Annuity Starting Date shall be the first day of the month coincident with or immediately following the day the Member terminates employment with both his Employer and the PepsiCo Organization.
+A Member who continues employment with his Employer or the PepsiCo Organization his Normal Retirement Age shall be entitled to a Late Retirement Pension.
+The Member's Annuity Starting Date shall be the first day of the month coincident with or immediately following the day the Member terminates employment with his Employer (or if later, the day the Member terminates employment with the PepsiCo Organization).
 The Member shall be credited with his Salary and Pensionable Service after his Normal Retirement Date, unless otherwise prospectively determined by the Vice President.